 To Configure the Text-to-Speech (TTS) engine in Avaya IR, select the Administration option under Speech and DPR Administration in the left pane and then select Text-to-Speech Configuration.
 For this solution, a Nuance Speech Server was used as the TTS server.
 The TTS server should be configured as shown in Figure 17.
 The following TTS configuration webpage is shown after it was already configured.
-In this configuration, the default voice of jill was used.
-The Engine field should be set to mrcp-scansoft, the Server Name field should be set to IP Address/media/speechsynthesizer, and the IP Address field should be set to the IP address corresponding to the Nuance Speech Server.
+In this configuration, the default voice of samantha was used.
+The Engine field should be set to mrcp-scansoft (for MRCPv1), the Server Name and IP Address fields should be set to the IP address corresponding to the Nuance Speech Server.
 Furthermore, the Ports field should be set to the number of ports available on the speech server according to its installed license and the Base Port field should be set to 4900.